ibm-cloud-docs/blockchain-sw-213/howto/console-deploy-k8.md

 ## Before you begin
 {: #deploy-k8-prerequisites}

-1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [Supported Platforms](/docs/blockchain-sw-213?topic=blockchain-sw-213-console-ocp-about#console-ocp-about-prerequisites).
+1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [Supported Platforms](/docs/blockchain-sw-213?topic=blockchain-sw-213-console-ocp-about#console-ocp-about-prerequisites){: external}.

 2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.
 If you are using {{site.data.keyword.cloud_notm}} Private, install the [{{site.data.keyword.cloud_notm}} Private CLI 3.2.1](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.1/manage_cluster/install_cli.html){: external}.
 The {{site.data.keyword.cloud_notm}} Private CLI includes the kubectl CLI.